 Causes of Tingling Sensation After Stroke

-With that said, let’s discuss the top 3 causes of tingling sensations after stroke:
+Here are the top 3 causes of tingling sensations after stroke:

 Could Tingling Actually Be a Good Thing?

-And finally, sometimes tingling is actually a sign of recovery from stroke, especially if spasticity is involved.
 Some stroke patients report tingling and/or twitching in their affected muscles as spasticity begins to decline.

 Treatment for Tingling Sensation After Stroke